N0Heart/DiscordB/readme.txt

 - To select a new song:
 	- type !stop
 	- repeat step 1
+Note: Sometimes the bot will return an error in the text channel but it should still join the voice channel and play the audio.\

+Basic Commands:

 - Type "!info" to get information about the server and channel you are in.